antoinediez/Swarmalators/README.md

 <img src="./exampletw.gif" alt="example" width="200"/>
 </p>

-This repository contains the source code for the article
+This repository contains the source code for the articles

-P. Degond, A. Diez, A. Walczak, *Topological states and continuum model for swarmalators without force reciprocity*, arXiv preprint [arXiv:2205.15739](https://arxiv.org/abs/2205.15739)
+1. P. Degond, A. Diez, A. Walczak, *Topological states and continuum model for swarmalators without force reciprocity*, Anal.
+Appl.
+(Singap.), 20(6):1215–1270, 2022, [[Article]](https://www.worldscientific.com/doi/10.1142/S0219530522400073), [[Preprint]](https://arxiv.org/abs/2205.15739).

+2. P. Degond, A. Diez, *Topological travelling waves of a macroscopic swarmalator model in confined geometries*, *TBC*.

 ## Abstract
 Swarmalators are systems of agents which are both self-propelled particles and oscillators.
 Each particle is endowed with a phase which modulates its interaction force with the other particles.
-In return, relative positions modulate phase syn- chronization between interacting particles.
+In return, relative positions modulate phase synchronization between interacting particles.
 In the present model, there is no force reciprocity: when a particle attracts another one, the latter repels the former.
 This results in a pursuit behavior.

-In this paper, we derive a hydrodynamic model of this swarmalator system and show that it has explicit doubly-periodic travelling-wave solutions in two space dimensions.
+In the first article, we derive a hydrodynamic model of this swarmalator system and show that it has explicit doubly-periodic travelling-wave solutions in two space dimensions.
 These special solutions enjoy non-trivial topology quantified by the index of the phase vector along a period in either dimension.
 Stability of these solutions is studied theoretically by investigating the conditions for hyperbolicity of the model and numerically using the present code.

+In the second article, we focus on the macroscopic model and investigate new classes of two-dimensional travelling-wave solutions confined in a strip or in an annulus.
+In the case of the strip, the solutions are periodic along the strip direction.
+They have non-trivial topology as their phase increases by a multiple of $2 \pi$ from one period (in the case of the strip) or one revolution (in the case of the annulus) to the next.
+Existence and qualitative behavior of these solutions are investigated.

 ## Methods